Transportation Rules & Regulations

 - Transportation will always pick up any student at a bus stop even if they do not have their badge.

 - Students will be given a warning to bring their badge with them if they board the bus without a badge.
 They will be transported to and from school on that day.
 If the student boards the bus for a second day without a badge, they will again be given a warning and reminded that they must have a badge on the third day or bus service will not be provided from the school to their home.
-Additionally, a notice is sent to the parents via the Ride 360 app and the school will be notified via email and the school will remind the student.
+Additionally, a notice is sent to the parents via the My Ride K-12 app and the school will be notified via email and the school will remind the student.

 - If a student has been given two consecutive warnings and rides to school on the third day without a badge their parent or guardian will be called to pick them up at school.
 Bus service will not be provided until the student has purchased a replacement badge.